CERTCC/SSVC/docs/_generated/decision_points/safety_impact_2_0_0.md

     === "Text"

-        The safety impact of the vulnerability.
+        The safety impact of the vulnerability. (based on IEC 61508)

         | Value | Definition |
         |:-----|:-----------|